Prescott College Logo

 Lisa Trocchia, PhD

-Program Director, Faculty, and Advisor, MA Transformative Food Systems
+Program Director, M.A.
+Transformative Food Systems

 Melvina M. Brown EdD, MBA